 The Planning and Development Act 2000 requires that the plan must be consistent as far as possible with National Plans, Strategies and Policies which relate to proper planning and sustainable development.
 The policy of granting planning permissions for developments with associated increased loading on inadequate or already overloaded municipal sewage treatment plants is clearly not a sustainable practice.
-Taking account of the adverse effects of increased wastewater discharges on the general well being and quality of rivers, Inland Fisheries Ireland considers that in areas where treatment facilities necessary for development do not exist, planning permissions should either be refused on the grounds that such development is premature or the developer should be constrained by an appropriate condition requiring that connections to sewer will not be permitted until sewage works upgrading is completed and operational.
-In suitable locations a developer could be required to install a package treatment plant capable of providing full secondary treatment for a proposed development until such time as the sewage works upgrading and expansion is completed and operational.
+Taking account of the adverse effects of increased wastewater discharges on the general wellbeing and quality of rivers, Inland Fisheries Ireland considers that in areas where treatment facilities necessary for development do not exist, planning permissions should either be refused on the grounds that such development is premature or the developer should be constrained by an appropriate condition requiring that connections to sewer will not be permitted until sewage works upgrading is completed and operational.

-Water Quality and Integrated Constructed Wetlands (ICWs):
+Water Quality and Integrated Constructed Wetlands (ICWs)